On a generalization of affinoid varieties: Complex dagger algebras as -Stein algebras

-and we noticed that the rings $k \lt \rho^{-1} X \gt$ are not complete with respect to the spectral norm if $k$ is archimedean, and that the universal property which characterize the completion of $k \lt \rho^{-1} X \gt$ with respect to the spectral norm is (necessarily) different from that of $k \lt \rho^{-1} X \gt$ itself.
-This mean that if $k$ is archimedean there is no theory of affinoid algebras as one has in rigid geometry.
-Moreover, this fact is also emphasized by the very different behaviour of Banach algebras in the two different settings: archimedean Banach algebras always has non-closed ideals (if they are not division algebras), instead is one of the main foundational result of the theory of affinoid algebras that all the ideals are closed.
+and we noticed that the $k$-algebras $k \lt \rho^{-1} X \gt$ are not complete with respect to their spectral norm if $k$ is archimedean, and that the universal property which characterizes the completion of $k \lt \rho^{-1} X \gt$ with respect to the spectral norm is (necessarily) different from that of $k \lt \rho^{-1} X \gt$ itself.
+This fact emphasizes once more that if $k$ is archimedean there is no theory of affinoid algebras analogous to the one of rigid geometry.

-We saw in the previous section that $W_k^n$ has all the good properties of Tate algebras (interpreted with the right language: one has to replace the concept of closed ideal with bornologically closed) and the previous proposition also shows that $W_k^n$ allows to have a uniform theory also with respect to the characterization of power-series algebras with respect to universal properties: \ie in any case we have only one algebra $W_k^n$ with the same formal universal property.
-And it doesn't matter if we define it with the colimit $W_k^n = \limind_{\rho' > \rho} D(\D_k(\rho'^+))$ or $W_k^n = \limind_{\rho' > \rho} T_k^n(\rho')$, the result is the same.
-What makes this working are precisely the bounded morphisms $D(\D_k(\rho'^+)) \to T_k^n(\rho'')$ for any $\rho'' < \rho'$, that we described in the above proof. \end{rmk}
+We saw in the previous section that $W_k^n$ has all the good properties of Tate algebras (interpreted with the right language, \ie one has to replace the concept of closed ideal with bornologically closed, power-bounded with weakly power-bounded, etc..) and the previous proposition also shows that $W_k^n$ allows to have a uniform theory \ie in all cases (archimedean and non-archimedean) and with all possible (reasonable) definitions we always get a unique algebra: $W_k^n$. \end{rmk}